Fornication/Arkays-Commandment/README.md

 ## In-Game MCM Options

 Most of the *required* MCM options have been automated for you.

+### A Matter of Time (Optional)
+- Presets
+	- Load User Settings

 ### Cold Region Behavior
 - General Settings